0

-0 (zero) is a number representing an empty quantity.
+0 (zero, /ˈziː.ɹoʊ/) is a number representing an empty quantity.
 Adding (or subtracting) 0 to any number leaves that number unchanged; in mathematical terminology, 0 is the additive identity of the integers, rational numbers, real numbers, and complex numbers, as well as other algebraic structures.
 Multiplying any number by 0 results in 0, and consequently dividing by 0 is generally considered to be undefined in arithmetic.
+Additionally, any number raised to the power of 0 is equal to 1, with exception of 0 to the power of 0 which is sometimes undefined.

 As a numerical digit, 0 plays a crucial role in decimal notation: it indicates that the power of ten corresponding to the place containing a 0 does not contribute to the total.
 For example, "205" in decimal means two hundreds, no tens, and five ones.
 The same principle applies in place-value notations that uses a base other than ten, such as binary and hexadecimal.
 The modern use of 0 in this manner derives from Indian mathematics that was transmitted to Europe via medieval Islamic mathematicians and popularized by Fibonacci.
 It was independently used by the Maya.

 Common names for the number 0 in English include zero, nought, naught (/nɔːt/), and nil.
 In contexts where at least one adjacent digit distinguishes it from the letter O, the number is sometimes pronounced as oh or o (/oʊ/).
 Informal or slang terms for 0 include zilch and zip.
 Historically, ought, aught (/ɔːt/), and cipher have also been used.